-Suspension of licence and sale of utility
+Suspension of license and sale of utility

-- 35. (1) If at any time the regulatory commission is of the opinion that a licensee - - (a) has persistently failed to maintain uninterrupted supply of certain goods or services conforming to standards regarding quality of such services to the consumers; or - (b) is unable to discharge the functions or perform the duties imposed on it by or under the provisions of this Act or the applicable law, as the case may be; or - (c) has persistently defaulted in complying with any direction given by the regulatory commission; or - (d) has broken the terms and conditions of licence, and circumstances exist which render it necessary for it in public interest so to do, the regulatory commission may, for reasons to be recorded in writing, suspend, for a period not exceeding one year, the licence of the licensee and appoint an administrator to discharge the functions of the distribution licensee in accordance with the terms and conditions of licence:
+35. (1) If at any time the regulatory commission is of the opinion that a licensee -

+(a) has persistently failed to maintain uninterrupted supply of certain goods or services conforming to standards regarding quality of such services to the consumers; or

+(b) is unable to discharge the functions or perform the duties imposed on it by or under the provisions of this Act or the applicable law, as the case may be; or and circumstances exist which render it necessary for it in public interest so to do, the regulatory commission may, for reasons to be recorded in writing, suspend, for a period not exceeding one year, the licence of the licensee and appoint an administrator to discharge the functions of the distribution licensee in accordance with the terms and conditions of licence.